sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/tutorials/provisioning.rst

 Before moving ahead, verify that you have the required development tools installed.
 You will need Eclipse and Maven installed as detailed in the `development guide <../development.html>`_.
 Import the GitHub project for **sitewhere-tools** into Eclipse, then build it in Maven to make sure that the dependencies are downloaded.
-If the build is successful, a jar named **sitewhere-java-agent-0.9.4.jar** should be generated in the **sitewhere-java-agent/target** directory.
+If the build is successful, a jar named **sitewhere-java-agent-x.x.x.jar** should be generated in the **sitewhere-java-agent/target** directory.

 By default, the agent uses the **.proto** generated based on the **Raspberrry Pi Default** spec